HonghyokKim/AlternativeAdjustment/README.md

 # Read Me
-This repository stores the R code for simulations presented in the article:
+This repository stores the R code for simulations and data analysis presented in the article:

 Alternative adjustment for seasonality and long-term time-trend in time-series analysis for long-term environmental exposures and disease counts
 Honghyok Kim, Jong-Tae Lee, Kelvin C. Fong, Michelle L. Bell.
 (Revised)